ejirocodes/jwt-postgres-auth/README.md

 # Authentication with JSON Web Token (JWT) and Passport

 ## Description
-This is a NestJS project that implements authentication with JSON Web Token (JWT) and Passport.
+This is a NestJS project that implements authentication system Passport, and issue JSON Web Token (JWT) for protected resources .
 It is based on the NestJS tutorial [Authentication with JSON Web Tokens (JWT) and Passport](https://docs.nestjs.com/techniques/authentication).

 ## Installation